Beijing to London 2002

 On my last day in Moscow, I invested 3 roubles and 50 kopeks - about seven pence - in a trip on the metro.
 It's famously grand, and I'd already travelled on it a lot, but today my mission was to take photographs.
 I travelled around the brown line, which has the most lavishly decorated stations.
 Each one felt like a museum, with Socialist Realist murals covering the walls, chandeliers to light the corridors and a well-kept feel.
 In all the tearing down of statues that accompanied the fall of communism, it seemed like some kind of oversight that all these stations were left with all their communist regalia.

 Besides being impressively decorated, the metro was also much more frequent and seemed to be more reliable than the London underground.
-I never had to wait more than two minutes for a train, even late at night, and never had a breakdown.
+I never had to wait more than two minutes for a train, even late at night, and never had a delay.
 My favourite station was Kievskaya, which had the most impressive murals and grandest atmosphere.

 I'd only meant to spend a couple of days in Moscow at first, but it had held on to me for six days and I really wanted to stay longer.
 But I was still almost two thousand miles from home and I had to be back at work in just over a week, so I bought a ticket for a train to Warsaw, via Belarus, and reluctantly left Russia.